-Reaching out [2013-] A separate company MonetDB Solutions has been set up to facilitate commercial use of the system in products and services by third parties.
+Reaching out [2013-] A database services company MonetDB Solutions has been established to facilitate commercial use of the system in products and services by third parties.
 Research on the platform continous as before, venturing out into various directions, such as: better support for arrays and GeoSpatial data, adaptive access to file repositories for scientific data management applications.

 We hope that many may benefit from our investments, both research, hobby and business wise.
 Don't be shy to express this on the social media.